 The biggest event on the Moroccan calendar is the month of Ramadan, during which Muslims fast during the daytime and feast at night.
 Most restaurants are closed for lunch and things generally slow down, restrictions don’t apply to non-Muslims, but it’s respectful to refrain from eating, drinking or smoking in public during the fast.
 Alcohol consumption is not prohibited for tourists during Ramadan, Moroccans are not allowed to buy or consume alcohol during the holy month.

-Popular souvenirs are leather goods, tagines (classic Moroccan cooking dishes made of clay), Moroccan tea pots (Birad) and carpets, handmade Berber carpets can be purchased direct from the artisans who weave them.
+Popular souvenirs are leather goods, tagines (classic Moroccan cooking dishes made of clay), Moroccan teapots (Birad) and carpets, handmade Berber carpets can be purchased directly from the artisans who weave them.
 If you go to small villages, you can visit the weavers, watch them work, and they will happily serve you tea and show you their products.

 Bargaining in the souks is expected.
 Never begin bidding for unwanted items or to give the vendor a price you are unwilling or unable to pay, above all, never be afraid to say ‘No’ or La, Arabic for No.